prakhar1989/docker-curriculum/README.md

 <a href="#table-of-contents" class="top" id="preface">Top</a>
 <a id="multi-container"></a>
 ## Multi-container Environments
 In the last section, we saw how easy and fun it is to run applications with Docker.
 We started with a simple static website and then tried a Flask app both of which we could run locally and on the cloud with just a few commands.
-One thing both these apps had in common where that they were running in a **single container**.
+One thing both these apps had in common was that they were running in a **single container**.

 Those of you who have experience running services in production, know that usually apps nowadays are not that simple.
 There's almost always a database (or any other kind of persistent storage) involved.
 Systems such as [Redis](http://redis.io/) and [Memcached](http://memcached.org/) have become the *de riguer* of most web applications architectures.
 Hence, in this section we going to spend some time learning how to Dockerize applications which rely on different services to run.